MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-manage-fields.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="08/01/2016"
-   ms.author="karthikb"/>
+   ms.date="10/18/2016"
+   ms.author="robinarh"/>

-# Manage custom fields in the Common Data Model #
+# Manage custom fields
-In the Common Data Model, you can create and update one or more custom fields in any entity.
+You can create and update one or more custom fields in any entity.
 When you create a custom field, you specify a set of properties, such as the field's name, its display name, and the type of data that it will contain.

-If you're unfamiliar with the Common Data Model, see [Understand entities](data-platform-intro.md).

 **Note:** Every entity contains [system fields](data-platform-create-entity.md#system-and-record-title-fields) (such as when a record was updated most recently and by whom).
 In addition, [standard entities](data-platform-intro.md#standard-entities) contain standard (default) fields.
 You can't modify or delete system or standard fields.
 If you create a custom field, it should provide functionality on top of these built-in fields.

-## Create a field ##
+## Create a field
-1. On [powerapps.com](https://web.powerapps.com), click or tap **Manage** in the left navigation pane, and then click or tap **Entities**.
+1. On [powerapps.com](https://web.powerapps.com), click or tap **Entities** in the left navigation pane.
 A list of entities appears.
 You can show custom entities at the top of the list if you click or tap the **Type** column header.
 You can also filter the list by typing one or more characters in the search bar.
 1. Click or tap an entity, and then click or tap **Add field** near the top of the screen.
 1. Under **Display name**, specify the string of text that will identify the field to users, as [Create an app](data-platform-create-app.md) describes.
 1. Under **Name**, specify the string of text by which you'll refer to the field, for example, in a formula when you build an app.

 	**Important**: Specify a name that's unique, clear, and meaningful because you can't change it after you create the field.